matt-tekly/tekly-packages/Packages/ca.tekly.logger/readme.md

 This is the configuration for `TkLogger`.

 ## Common Fields
 `TkLogger` supports common fields that are set globally and are available to every log.
-This is useful if you need commond data to be associated with every log event.
+This is useful if you need common data to be associated with every log event.

 Some common use cases: